openbracketformat/openbracketformat/README.md

 # Open Bracket Format (OBF)
 ### An open standad for tournament bracket data

 OBF is a JSON schema for structuring tournament data.
 It is designed to be as flexible as possible across multiple sports or genres of games, and backwards-compatible as it sees updates.
-It is also designed to be able to reconstruct brackets.
+It is also designed to be able to reconstruct brackets out of the JSON data.

 There are three main parts to the schema:

 ```py
 {